 Other Types of E-Stim Devices?

-There are really two type of Electrical Stimulation devices available – Transcutaneous Electrical Nerve Stimulation (TENS) and Electrical Muscle Stimulation (EMS).
+There are two main types of Electrical Stimulation (E-Stim) devices available: Transcutaneous Electrical Nerve Stimulation (TENS) and Electrical Muscle Stimulation (EMS).

-Tens Machines are used chronic or long-term pain relief but can also be used for short term pain relief.
-You can find out more about the benefits of Tens Machines on our blog page.
+TENS machines are primarily used for chronic or long-term pain relief, although they can also provide short-term pain relief.
+If you're interested in learning more about the benefits of TENS machines, you can find detailed information on our blog page.